-The federal government has always recognized the states’ right to impose taxes.
-States use the revenue earned from tax collection, fees, licenses, and money the federal government grants them to finance their governments and public services.
-These institutions include schools, law enforcement departments, health and welfare benefits, and other programs that are beneficial to the community members.
+States use the revenue earned from tax collection, fees, licenses, and money the federal government grants them to finance their government services and institutions.
+These include schools, law enforcement departments, health and welfare benefits, and other programs that are beneficial to the community members.

 What are the types of state and local taxes?

 There are a variety of state and local taxes, including:

 Does everyone have to file a state income tax return?

 Nine U.S. states (Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington, Wyoming) do not impose an income tax.
 So, residents of those states do not have to file a state tax return.
 However, they are still subject to federal income taxes.
 Residents of all other states can learn more about their state’s tax filing requirements here.

 You may need to file multiple state tax returns if you have moved within the last year, work in multiple states, or live and work in different states.

 In 2015, the U.S. Supreme Court ruled against double taxation – meaning two or more states are no longer allowed to tax someone for the same income.
 If you work in a state that has a reciprocal tax agreement with your home state, you may be able to submit a document to your employer and avoid having taxes withheld from your paycheck.
 If the two states do not have a reciprocal agreement, you may need to prepare multiple state returns, but you will be refunded for unnecessary withholdings from your paychecks.

 For more details about these special circumstances, read Living in One State, Working in Another.